jsdelivrbot/Java9/Presentation/slides.md

 ### Definition
 ---

 ## Interface

 In Object Oriented Programming an Interface is a description of all functions that object must have in order to be an "X".
 The purpose of interfaces is to allow the computer to enforce these properties and to know that an object of TYPE T (whatever the interface is ) must have functions called X,Y,Z, etc.

 ---

+## Interface
+Why we are using interface?

+* create loosely coupled software <!-- .element: class="fragment" -->
+* support design by contract (an implementor must provide the entire interface) <!-- .element: class="fragment" -->
+* allow for pluggable software <!-- .element: class="fragment" -->
+* allow different objects to interact easily <!-- .element: class="fragment" -->
+* hide implementation details of classes from each other <!-- .element: class="fragment" -->
+---

-## Interface Use Case
+## Interface Use Cases
-1. More than one implementation of a common interface
+1. More than one implementation of a common interface <!-- .element: class="fragment" -->
-2. Public library such as Nuget Package (you don't have control over it)
+2. Public library such as Nuget Package (you don't have control over it) <!-- .element: class="fragment" -->
 3. When a single class is playing multiple roles.
-Implement many interfaces
+Implement many interfaces <!-- .element: class="fragment" -->

 ---

-##Interfaces Demo
+## Define problem

+Only "One" implementation of interface.

+---
+## Interfaces

+*  Without interface you cannot do  Dependency Injection  <!-- .element: class="fragment" -->
+*  What about testing in isolation  <!-- .element: class="fragment" -->

 ---